INSaFLU/insaflu_docs/docs/output_visualization.rst

 .. image:: _static/sample_FastQC_processed.png

-Click on ".html" files and explore each one of the FastQC "Analysis modules" - please consult https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3 Analysis  Modules for details]
+Click on ".html" files and explore each one of the FastQC "Analysis modules" - please consult https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/ for details]

 - **Typing and subtyping data**